 How well do birds see?
 What can they hear?
 Can birds smell?
 Can their feathers feel touch?
 Do they taste different things?
-Birds depend on their senses for survival, and bird senses have adapted to give birds the edge they need to thrive.
+Birds depend on their five senses for survival, and bird senses have adapted to give birds the edge they need to thrive.

 Understanding Bird Senses